spdegabrielle/smalltalk-tng/experiments/little-smalltalk/NOTES.md

 2018-07-15 11:12:26 tonyg on hop: 0 tinyBenchmarks 7816316 bytecodes/sec; 1313400 sends/sec

-2018-07-15 12:30:53 Reading some of "the classics" [1,2] to refresh my memory.
-The first of the two [1] presents the techniques of *customization*, *inlining*, and *splitting*:
+2018-07-15 12:30:53 Reading some of "the classics" [1,2,3] to refresh my memory.
+The first paper [1] presents the techniques of *customization*, *inlining*, and *splitting*:

  - *Customization* means compiling a specific version of each method